This article may contain compensated links. Please read disclaimer for more info.

 A visit to the interior of the Châteaux of the Loire Valley is a must, but it’s worth viewing the castles from other perspectives for more magnificent views.

 Take a boat trip to see the Château de Chenonceau from the water.
 The Canoë Company offers different boat tours that are guided or self-guided, with different itineraries.

-You can also see the châteaux (and the Loire Valley) at sunset in a hot-air balloon with France Montgolfières.
+You can also see the châteaux (and the Loire Valley) at sunset in a hot-air balloon with France Montgolfières (now called The French hot air balloon company).
 Our trip with them over Fontainebleau was an incredible experience that we recommend.
 You can check our review here.